Could Probiotics Aid Alzheimer’s Symptoms?

 Studies1 looking into the effects of probiotics for Alzheimer’s found that probiotic bacteria improved cognitive function in participants with this disease.

-Within this article:
+Within this article we discuss:

 Mature hands holding hands